fejikso/ai-cli-linux-ollama/README.md

 The AI might misunderstand your prompt and generate unintended or harmful commands.

+**By default, commands are NOT executed** - they are only displayed for your review.
+You must use the `-i` flag to execute commands.

 Always review the suggested command carefully before confirming execution.

 The list of **DESTRUCTIVE_COMMANDS** in the script is a safeguard but **may not be exhaustive**.
 Commands involving sudo are always flagged.

-Use the -y flag with EXTREME CAUTION.
+Use the `-y` flag with EXTREME CAUTION.
 You are solely responsible for the consequences of the commands executed.

 ## Contributing